 Summary

 Alaska sablefish (Anoplopoma fimbria) are a groundfish whose annual success is episodic and is hypothesized to be governed by environmental transitions.
 However, specific environmental linkages to population processes that determine the success and health of the resource still remain unknown.
 Various hypotheses have previously linked the success of sablefish to interannual climate variability, with subsequent downstream effects on larval transport, food availability, and habitat suitability.
 Here, I propose to investigate the value and impact of incorporating environmental information for explaining sablefish recruitment.
 Our approach seeks to incorporate environmental information through the use of a state-space age-structured integrated stock assessment, which are well-suited for incorporating information with missing data and has previously been shown to be successful in utilizing environmental information.
-Outcomes from this project will not only improve our understanding of environmental drivers on the recruitment success of Alaska sablefish but will further facilitate the operational use of ecosystem information within single-species stock assessment models.
+Outcomes from this project will not only improve our understanding of the effects of environmental drivers on the recruitment success of Alaska sablefish but will further facilitate the operational use of ecosystem information within single-species stock assessment models.

 Rationale

 Recent variability in climate conditions in Alaska has resulted in major alterations in the dynamics of many fish stocks (Suryan et al. 2021), with subsequent impacts on associated fisheries.
 While species such as Pacific cod (Gadus macrocephalus) have experienced drastic declines in abundance (Barbeaux et al. 2020), species such as Alaska sablefish (Anoplopoma fimbria) have thrived during this period, where unprecedented high recruitment events have been observed (Goethel et al. 2023).
 In general, sablefish recruitment dynamics have been thought to be a combination of maintaining a base level of spawning biomass necessary to allow for reproduction, and prevailing environmental conditions that mediate the survival of juvenile sablefish.
 Although various hypotheses exist regarding environment drivers mediating the recruitment success of sablefish, these factors have rarely been tested within the context of a stock assessment model (notable exception; Shotwell et al. 2014), and thus, fail to utilize all existing information (e.g., age-composition, removals) for estimating population dynamics.
 Furthermore, previous studies were limited in the length of existing time-series for environmental variables and were only limited to utilizing a coarse set of environmental variables.
-In this study, I propose to expand existing work by: 1) incorporating a prolonged time-series, coupled with a broader suite of environmental variable within a state-space age-structured integrated stock assessment, and 2) evaluate the implications of incorporating environmental covariates to explain recruitment processes.
+In this study, I propose to expand existing work by: 1) incorporating a prolonged time-series, coupled with a broader suite of environmental variables within a state-space age-structured integrated stock assessment, and 2) evaluate the implications of incorporating environmental covariates to explain recruitment processes.

 Proposed Mechanisms (Hypotheses)